Clinton cool on Russian call for Syria meeting

-BAKU U.S. Secretary of State Hillary Clinton gave a cool response to a Russian proposal on Wednesday to include Iran in a conference on Syria, saying it was "hard to imagine inviting a country that is stage-managing the Assad regime's assault on its people".
+BAKU U.S. Secretary of State Hillary Clinton dismissed on Wednesday a Russian proposal for a meeting on Syria that would include Iran, saying it was "a little hard to imagine inviting a country that is stage-managing Assad regime's assault on its people".

 President Bashar al-Assad is fighting a 15-month-old revolt by armed insurgents and peaceful protesters, in which, the United Nations says, more than 10,000 people have been killed.